 Metal roof shingles are highly durable, energy-efficient, and fire-resistant, making them a great option for homes in areas prone to extreme weather conditions or wildfires.
 However, they can be more expensive than asphalt shingles, and may not be the best option for homes with a traditional or historic aesthetic.
 Additionally, it’s important to note that Metal roofing, while durable and long-lasting, requires a bit more maintenance than Asphalt roofing and may need to be replaced more frequently.

-On the other hand, Asphalt shingles are widely available and have a lower cost than metal roof shingles, they are also easy to install and are available in a wide variety of colors and styles.
+On the other hand, Asphalt shingles are widely available and have a lower cost than metal roof shingles, they are also easy to install and are available in a wide variety of colors and styles and it is easy to clean asphalt shingles.
 However, they may not be as durable or energy-efficient as metal roof shingles, and may not be the best option for homes in areas with extreme weather conditions.
 It’s important to make the right decision and choose a roof that will provide the best protection and return on investment for the building.

 Ultimately, the choice between metal and asphalt roof shingles will depend on your budget, the style of your home, and the climate in your area.
 It’s recommended to consult with a professional roofing contractor to determine the best option for your home.